You've invested all of your time and resources into making your business work.

 Inform your visitors

-Under the provisions of the Occupational Health & Safety Act (2004), you must exercise a duty of care to ensure the safety of visitors when on your property.
+Under the provisions of the Occupational Health and Safety Act 2004, you must exercise a duty of care to ensure the safety of visitors when on your property.

 This is likely to include making them aware of the natural risks or hazards to your business and surrounding area.
 Visitors will feel reassured that the site is acting responsibly and has given consideration to their safety.